 - Professional Development

 The benefits that come with volunteering over the summer are far-reaching for teachers everywhere.
-Not only will they give you fresh perspective on the world and various communities and cultures, but it can give you new insight into teaching techniques and methods.
+Not only will they give you fresh perspectives on the world and various communities and cultures, but they can give you new insight into teaching techniques and methods.
 If you volunteer in a rural or low-income area, you’ll likely be inspired by the thirst for knowledge and the gratitude that is ingrained in the communities.
 If you volunteer abroad, you’re likely to experience some culture shock in a way that makes you incredibly appreciative of your home and your community and all the advantages you have in life.
 No matter what type of volunteer opportunity (or opportunities) you embrace this summer, be sure to make the most of your time and of every experience you have.

-Rather than become a couch potato, check out these different types of summer volunteer opportunities for teachers and make use of the resources to find that perfect summer experience.
+Check out these different types of summer volunteer opportunities for teachers and make use of the resources to find that perfect summer experience.